worships/roblox-auto-patcher/README.md

 - [x] Use in-house certificate generator
 - [x] Support for --rbxsig2 (roblox uses different signatures for different versions)
 - [x] Be able to patch bootstrapper
-- [ ] Support for longer than 10 character domains (requires ASLR disabling)
+- [ ] Support for longer than 10 character domains (requires ASLR disabling, plus other patches)

 ## Contribution & Credits
 Want to contribute?
 Simply create a pull request, or if you are experiencing problems please open an issue.